LGBTQ rights in Belarus: Gay pride controversies

 In January 2009, an event titled "The Right to Love" was planned and designed to raise public awareness about homophobia and discrimination against LGBTQ people in Belarus.
 Authorization was denied.
 LGBTQ activist Roman Mandryk filed a complaint in the Court of the Central Borough of Gomel in response to this decision of the Gomel City Administration.
 In the text of the complaint, Mr. Mandryk claims that the decision of the Gomel City Administration violated his right to freedom of Assembly as guaranteed by Article 35 of the Constitution of Belarus.
 He adds that Regulation 299 itself is unconstitutional in that it imposes unreasonable burdens on those seeking to organize public gatherings.

-The organizers intend to pursue this claim until it is resolved and hope to be able to organize a gathering in 2010.
+The 2010 Minsk Pride was also banned by the government, resulting in police beatings and arrests, including of activist Sergey Androsenko, who subsequently filed a lawsuit against the government at a Minsk court and later before the UN Human Rights Committee, which issued a statement in favor of Androsenko's claim in 2016.
+He also accused President Lukashenko of "state-sponsored homophobia."

 Month against Homophobia

 The "Month against Homophobia" was a campaign by Belarusian LGBTQ activists from 17 April to 17 May 2009 in Minsk, Grodno and Luninets.
 It consisted of informational campaigns and events.
 The month was organized by Gayby.org, Gay.by, members of the League of Sexual Equality "Lambda", and Amnesty International (Belarus).
 More than 50 media outlets reported about the month's events.
 Belarusian media began to talk about gay and lesbian people.

 The main aim of the Month against Homophobia was to resist any kind of physical, moral and symbolic violence to people with a different sexual orientation and gender identity, to show solidarity to LGBTQ people in the world who are unable to fight for their rights, and to carry a wider campaign for human rights.